Ghostwriter (1992 TV series): Awards and nominations

-In 1997, CBS aired a new version of the series, The New Ghostwriter Mysteries, as part of their educational Think CBS Kids block, but it was canceled after one season due to low ratings.
-The new series had little in common with the original, changing Ghostwriter's on-screen appearance, introducing entirely new characters, and getting rid of the serial format of the original series.
-The series was filmed in Toronto, Ontario, Canada, and featured a new team of three kids: Camella Gorik (Charlotte Sullivan), Emilie Robeson (Erica Luttrell), and Henry "Strick" Strickland (Kristian Ayre).
-Ghostwriter only had two colors, which were silver and gold.

 Ghostwriter's identity

 Ghostwriter producer and writer Kermit Frazier revealed in a 2010 interview that Ghostwriter was a runaway slave during the American Civil War.
 He taught other slaves how to read and write and was killed by slave catchers and their dogs.
 His spirit was kept in the book that Jamal discovers and opens in the pilot episode, freeing the ghost.

 Radio series

-In Summer 2006, BBC School Radio produced a radio series of Ghostwriter for primary school students.
+In 2006, BBC School Radio produced a radio series of Ghostwriter for primary school students.
 Character names from the TV series were retained, though voiced by new children.
 Music and the theme song were also kept, and a new arranged jingle for children to recognize Ghostwriter's appearances was created by Sesame Workshop.